 The IndustrySafe Software does not currently have a module devoted specifically to management of change (but may in the future).
 However, IndustrySafe DOES allow organizations to track hazard changes through a robust job safety analysis module as well as through the hazard module.
 The software also provides tools within multiple modules, including our home module, that can help manage the management of change.
 Desperate for more management of change in IndustrySafe?
 We would love to hear from you on what you think those modules would entail.

 For all larger bus and for rail agencies, the final rule requires that agencies focus on continual improvement and establish a process to assess safety performance and then address deficiencies related to this performance.

-The IndustrySafe software includes a detailed dashboard module that includes over 80 safety metrics that help agencies monitor, measure and evaluate their performance.
-IndustrySafe’s dashboard allows for senior managers and executives to have key review and insight into the safety activities of the organization.
+The IndustrySafe software includes a detailed dashboard module that includes over 80 safety metrics that help agencies monitor, measure, and evaluate their performance.
+IndustrySafe’s dashboard allows for senior managers and executives to have key reviews and insight into the safety activities of the organization.
 Like all IndustrySafe modules, you can configure this dashboard to measure the safety metrics important to your organization.
-The IndustrySafe corrective action module also allows for easy follow up of deficiencies related to performance.
+The IndustrySafe corrective action module also allows for easy follow-up of deficiencies related to performance.

 Overwhelmed by safety metrics?